Buffalo Cauliflower Wings

 Once you prepare your sauce, you can get going on the buffalo wings!

-• Then, make a simple batter out of water, flour, cornstarch, garlic powder, onion powder, paprika, and salt.
-The flour makes the batter thick enough to coat the cauliflower florets, and the cornstarch helps them bake up nice and crispy.
+A simple batter gives this cauliflower a fun fried effect without any frying.
+Just whisk together water, flour, cornstarch, garlic powder, onion powder, paprika, and salt to make it.
+The flour makes the mixture thick enough to coat the cauliflower florets, and the cornstarch helps them bake up nice and crispy.
 Obviously, the spices add great flavor!

-• Dip the cauliflower florets in the batter (it’ll give them a fun fried effect without any frying) and arrange them in a single layer on two large, parchment-lined baking sheets.
+Toss the cauliflower florets in the batter and arrange them in a single layer on two large, parchment-lined baking sheets.

-• Remove from the oven and brush on some of the buffalo sauce.
-Bake one last time until the cauliflower wings are dark and crisp around the edges, 12 to 15 minutes.
+Remove from the oven and brush on some of the buffalo sauce.
+Bake until the cauliflower wings are dark and crisp around the edges, 12 to 15 minutes.
 Don’t skimp on this bake time!
 You want to give the florets plenty of time to caramelize and crisp up around the edges.

-The wings are a fantastic appetizer or snack on their own, but we also love them with a side of celery sticks and vegan ranch dressing for dipping.
+The wings are a fantastic appetizer or snack on their own, but we also love them with ranch dressing or vegan ranch dressing for dipping.
 I don’t have a recipe for blue cheese dressing, but it’s a classic pairing with buffalo wings.
 If you prefer it to ranch as a dip, by all means, go for it!
+Enjoy with carrot and/or celery sticks on the side.

 Find the complete recipe with measurements below.